soft4good/extension-release/README.md

 ## Features

-- Reads and use a release recipe from release.json files
+- Reads and use release recipes from release.json files
 - Packs/Obfuscate JS files
 - Changes version in manifest files
 - Creates a folder with the release